MonikaSzucs/comp-2825-computer-architecture-organization/class-3/readme.md

 reply: pub
 - they screwed up so much they wanted to say house.
 This is one of the worst cases.

-- sometimes words are so far awpart it is easy to fix them.
+- sometimes words are so far appart it is easy to fix them.

 ## Example
 hospitalizatiom